 Comunn Gàidhlig Astràilia (The Scottish Gaelic Association of Australia) is a non-profit organisation which supports the language and culture of Scottish Gaels in Australia.
 Members include native speakers and learners.
 The association produces a quarterly journal (An Teachdaire Gaidhealach) and organises gatherings, events and occasional classes in Gaelic in Australia and New Zealand plus an Internet and correspondence courses in Gaelic.

 The Gaelic website at the Scottish Parliament promotes the Gaelic language by publishing information and news in the language.
 The site has up-to-date news and an extensive selection of pages relating to the Scottish Parliament and its work, all in Gaelic.
-The Parliament provides a PDF Gaelic in Scotland Fact Sheet (in English and Gaelic) with a wealth of data on the language including the status of the language, the number of Gaelic speakers in Scotland, legislation and government initiatives, Gaelic cultural organisations, Gaelic broadcasting and a list of Gaelic organisations.

 This is a company located on the Isle of Skye and its activities include the creation and distribution of Gaelic learners' materials and other Gaelic materials; the production of subtitles for Gaelic television programmes; and the provision of graphic design services.